 FREQUENTLY ASKED QUESTIONS

-Classes for the 2020 Spring Quarter will begin Online
+Classes for the 2020 Spring Quarter began Online

-Considering recommendations regarding group gatherings and social distancing by our state and national leadership, we will start spring term classes online with the intention of bringing students back on campus as soon as safely possible.
-Our faculty and staff are working diligently to ensure classes will begin online on April 13.
+Considering recommendations regarding group gatherings and social distancing by our state and national leadership, we started spring term classes online with the intention of bringing students back on campus as soon as safely possible.
+Our faculty and staff worked diligently to ensure classes began online on April 13.

 Is it safe to visit to the campus?

 Our campuses remain open and are regularly sanitized with rigorous hygiene protocols.
 All staff and students are required to conduct a screening prior to entering the building.
 We will adhere to the state guidelines of social spacing, and conduct meetings at a minimum of six-feet apart.
 Our Admissions and Financial Aid teams are now equipped to meet with individuals online.

 I need to take my HESI entrance exam, how do I do that now?